coatimundi0/potion-maker/README.md

 ***

 ## Short Term Plans
-- [] remove unnecessary comments and file inclusions.
+- [ ] remove unnecessary comments and file inclusions.
-- [] add items to lists in: Colors, Containers, Effect, HasChunks, Senses, Textures
+- [ ] add items to lists in: Colors, Containers, Effect, HasChunks, Senses, Textures

 ## Long Term Plans
-- [] create UI for Web Application.
+- [ ] create UI for Web Application.
-- [] use Android Studio to make an Android phone application.
+- [ ] use Android Studio to make an Android phone application.
-- [] allow user to determine the highest number of dice rolls.
+- [ ] allow user to determine the highest number of dice rolls.

 ***

 ## File List (Alphabetical Order)
 ### Accuracy.py
 > randomly decides if the item's given name and effect is accurate.
-> there is a 10% chance that the user has to roll 1d100 and beat a random DC.
+> there's a 10% chance that the user has to roll 1d100 and beat a random DC.

 ### Colors.py
 > randomly decides the main color of the item.
 The item has a chance of having two colors.
 > dependent on [Form.py](###Form.py)

 ### Containers.py
-> the item you find can be an ingestible potion, a splash potion, a liquid in a droplet, a powder, or a paste/gel.
+> the item can be an ingestible potion, a splash potion, a small liquid, a powder, or a paste/gel.
 > dependent on [Form.py](###Form.py)

 ### Description.py